 That means you can take admission in any of their courses after high school (or after Polytechnic).
 Intake capacity of each course is 12 students.
 They don’t have hostel facilities yet.
 But a residential building is under construction for both students and staff.

 Tuition and University fee makes a total of 2,03,000 INR for a three years course.
 The faculty is mainly from FTII and NSD.
 SIFT also have shooting floors, theaters, and mixing studios.

 9. Regional Government Film & Television Institute, Guwahati

 Regional Government Film & Television Institute a.k.a Jyoti Chitraban Film & Television Institute is a film school situated in Kahilipara, Guwahati, Assam.
 Named after the first Assamese – Director & Producer Jyoti Prasad Agarwala.

-It is equipped with ultra modern facilities.
+It is equipped with ultra-modern facilities.
 More than 200 films have been released from this studio.
-It offers Diploma in Audiography & Sound Engineering, Photography, Editing Motion Picture and also a Certificate Course in Acting.
-The courses are subsidized by Government of Assam and the fee structure is kept reasonable.
+It offers a Diploma in Audiography & Sound Engineering, Photography, and Editing Motion Pictures and also a Certificate Course in Acting.
+The courses are subsidized by the Government of Assam and the fee structure is kept reasonable.

-Founded in 1998 by Government of Odisha and situated in Cuttack, Odisha.
-Biju Patnaik Film & Television Institute was setup under World Bank assisted scheme to meet the emerging demand of well trained technical manpower in the field of a television network and film production activities.
+Founded in 1998 by the Government of Odisha and situated in Cuttack, Odisha.
+Biju Patnaik Film & Television Institute was set up under a World Bank-assisted scheme to meet the emerging demand for well-trained technical manpower in the field of television network and film production activities.

 You can fill up the application form after high school.
 It is funded by Govt. of Odisha and they subsidize the course fee by up to 70%.